latex3/tagging-project/documentation/wtpdf/small-example.md

 distribution.

-To enable standards-conforming Tagged PDF output, simply add at the very beginning of the document, i.e., before `\documentclass, a `\DocumentMetadata` declaration.
+To enable standards-conforming Tagged PDF output, simply add at the very beginning of the document, i.e., before `\documentclass`, a `\DocumentMetadata` declaration.
 It takes one argument, a key-value list.